JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.2 (Grosvenor-Strathmore) - 2023-07-26

+## New Features

+### API V1

+- **User Table Queries**: Query the `user` table to return results about our registered members.
+Accepts optional argument of users' statuses.
+- **Portfolio Table Queries**: Query the approved products associated with a given emergency.
+Accepts required argument of the GO emergency's ID.

 # 1.4.1 (Grosvenor-Strathmore) - 2023-07-25

 ## New Features